cosinekitty/astronomy/source/kotlin/doc/backdate-position.md

 This function solves the light travel time correction for the apparent relative position vector of a target body as seen by an observer body at a given observation time.

+For geocentric calculations, #geoVector also includes light travel time correction, but the time t embedded in its returned vector refers to the observation time, not the backdated time that light left the observed body.
+Thus backdatePosition provides direct access to the light departure time for callers that need it.

 For a more generalized light travel correction solver, see [correctLightTravel](correct-light-travel.md).

 #### Return